partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 Rights and duties of Party members
 </p>

-****It is the right of members of the **PP** to participate in all activities, to formulate any suggestion or criticism that may be deemed convenient or to propose new policies or changes to existing ones.
+It is the right of members of the **PP** to participate in all activities, to formulate any suggestion or criticism that may be deemed convenient or to propose new policies or changes to existing ones.
 Everything should be doable with the support of the on-line platform.
 Alternatively, **PP** welcomes paper-based proposals and referendums.

 I.Decisions at all levels are to be made by democratic consensus.

-II.****Every member of the party has the right to elect and be elected to any of the party’s departments and to work for them.
+II.Every member of the party has the right to elect and be elected to any of the party’s departments and to work for them.

-III.****The right to be informed in a transparent and clear way about all economical activities of the party.
+III.The right to be informed in a transparent and clear way about all economical activities of the party.

-IV.****Members are entitled free access to all documents ratified by party bodies that result from internal referendums held during the normal functioning of the party.
+IV.Members are entitled free access to all documents ratified by party bodies that result from internal referendums held during the normal functioning of the party.
 The information must be available in digital format found on the on-line platform and in physical format in a Yearbook of the **PP** accessible at the party’s headquarters at all levels (local, regional, inter-regional and national).

-V.****It is duty to perform with zeal, assiduity and loyalty to the other members the positions or functions entrusted to them.
+V.It is duty to perform with zeal, assiduity and loyalty to the other members the positions or functions entrusted to them.

 <p align="center">
 <b>( article 10 )</b><br>